givelively/gl_command/README.md

 require 'gl_command/rspec'
 ```

-This will automatically include the necessary matchers and configure RSpec for specs marked with `type: :callable`.
+This will automatically include the necessary matchers and configure RSpec for specs marked with `type: :command`.

 ### Usage